 Action after sync completion

-For each sync item you can define whether your Mac should send an email, a Slack message, go to sleep, shut down or execute an arbitrary script after the sync has completed.
+For each sync item you can define whether your Mac should send an email, a Slack message, quit SyncTime, go to Sleep, shut down or execute an arbitrary script after the sync has completed.
+You can find this option in the Advanced tab of the sync item settings.

 SyncTime offers a selection of scripts that you can automatically install in your user scripts directory. macOS only allows scripts inside this directory to be executed.
 You can also create your own scripts, or edit the installed scripts.